LUMA

 Step 4: Define Patterns

 Patterns are the heart of Luma.
 They are reusable, venue-portable light behaviors defined as visual node graphs.
-If you have used Unreal Engine Blueprints, Blender shader nodes, or TouchDesigner, the concept is similar: you connect processing nodes with wires to build data flow pipelines that transform inputs (beats, audio, spatial position) into outputs (dimmer values, colors, movement).
+If you have used Unreal Engine Blueprints, Blender shader nodes, or TouchDesigner, the concept is similar: you connect processing nodes with wires to build data flow pipelines that transform inputs (beats, audio, spatial position) into outputs (colors, movement, strobes).

 The Signal: Luma's Core Data Type